South-central China, China: What to pack, what to wear, and when to go [2024]

 November

-If you visit South-central China during November, you may find that it can be chilly.
+If you visit South-central China during November, you will probably notice that it is crisp.
 Temperatures tend to hover around the high 50s F (mid 10s C) during the day, while at night they can dip into the high 40s F (single digits C).
 In terms of precipitation, you can expect it to rain 5-10 days this month.

 What to wear/what to pack: